smartrics/RestClient/README.md

 =============================

-The Rest Client offers a simplified interface to an underlying implementation of an HTTP client, specifically geared to operate of REST resources.
+The Rest Client offers a simplified interface to an underlying implementation of an HTTP client, specifically geared to operate REST resources.

 Maven dependency
 ----------------